-- A possible change in the AEI Group's capital structure (for example, a capital reduction or a buy-back of shares); - d.
+- 2.3.1 The following list is illustrative only.
+Inside information about the AEI Group could include: - a.
+Information relating to the AEI Group's financial results; - b.
+A possible sale or acquisition of assets by the AEI Group; - c.
+A possible change in the AEI Group's capital structure (for example, a capital reduction or a buy-back of shares); - d.
 A proposed dividend from the AEI Group; - e.
 A proposed share issue by the AEI Group; - f.
 Board or senior management changes; - g.
-An event which could have a material impact (either positively or negatively) on the AEI Group's profits (for example, winning a significant investment mandate); - h.
-A proposed change in the nature of the AEI Group's business; - Knowledge of proposed applications, redemptions or investment mandates material to the AEI Group's FUM: - j.
+An event which could have a material impact (either positively or negatively) on the AEI Group's profits (for example, winning a significant investment mandate); - A proposed change in the nature of the AEI Group's business; - Knowledge of proposed applications, redemptions or investment mandates material to the AEI Group's FUM; - j.
 A notification to ASX Limited of a substantial shareholding in the AEI Group; - k.
-Any information required to be disclosed to the ASX under its continuous disclosure rules; - I. Any possible claim against the AEI Group or other unexpected liability; - A possible sale or acquisition of assets by the AEI Group on behalf of a managed investment scheme or superannuation fund; - n.
+Any information required to be disclosed to the ASX under its continuous disclosure rules; - I. Any possible claim against the AEI Group or other unexpected liability; - m.
+A possible sale or acquisition of assets by the AEI Group on behalf of a managed investment scheme or superannuation fund; - n.
 The valuation of an asset held in a managed investment scheme or superannuation fund.